Amlogic-NN/AML_NN_DEMO/Android/Amlogic/hand_gesture/Readme.md

 ​    adb install -t hand_gesture.apk

+​	plug in the camera to the board

 ​    Give camera permission after installing apk

 ​    If your device has TFL_Detect apk ,first uninstall the TFL_Detect apk and then install this apk.